I’ve been asked before- Jay, what makes a vacation rental content marketing campaign successful?”

 That is the thought process you’ll want to trigger in the minds of your readers, followers and let’s not forget viewers (video is content too).

-So here is my single best content marketing tip – Create content that anyone, even someone not interested in taking a vacation, can find value in and enjoy.
+So here is my single best content marketing tip – Create content that anyone, even someone not initially interested in booking a vacation rental, can find value in and enjoy.

-Once you’ve done that you’ve officially become a blogging Rockstar!
+Once you’ve done that you’ve officially become a content marketing Rockstar!

 To help bring more value to this blog content I want to give you a practical example of how you can bring more value into your blogs, descriptions and content.